rpyaduvanshi950/flickd-ai-pipeline/README.md

 # Flickd AI Pipeline

 ## Overview
 Flickd AI Pipeline is an end-to-end system for analyzing fashion videos.
-It detects the overall "vibe" (style) of a video and matches visible products to a catalog using state-of-the-art vision-language models.
-The pipeline is designed for fashion discovery, trend analysis, and product recommendation from user-uploaded videos.
+The pipeline enables users to upload a video and receive a detailed analysis of the fashion "vibes" (styles) present, as well as matched products from a catalog.
+It leverages state-of-the-art vision-language models to automate fashion discovery, trend analysis, and product recommendation from user-uploaded videos.

+**Pipeline Steps:**
+1. **Frame Extraction:** The system extracts up to 15 key frames from the uploaded video (typically 1 frame per second) using OpenCV, ensuring efficient and representative sampling.
+2. **Vibe Detection:** Each frame is analyzed using the CLIP model, which computes embeddings and compares them to a curated list of fashion style prompts.
+The top 3 most relevant vibes (e.g., "streetwear", "minimal", "retro") are predicted for the video.
+3. **Product Detection:** OWL-ViT, a vision transformer model, detects fashion items (categories) in each frame.
+Detected objects are cropped for further analysis.
+4. **Product Matching:** Each detected item is embedded using CLIP and matched to the closest product in the catalog (using cosine similarity).
+The system returns up to 4 matched products per video, including type, color, match type (exact/similar), and confidence score.

+The pipeline is designed for seamless integration with a modern web frontend, providing a user-friendly experience for fashion video analysis.

 ## Features
 - **Video Upload & Analysis**: Upload a video and receive detected vibes and matched products.